-We Our corporate restructuring plan includes cost reduction initiatives that are expected to result in cost savings in the near-term.
-In connection with restructuring plan we expect our to continue incur expenses to increase in connection with support our ongoing commercial activities particularly as we continue to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution of EMPAVELI for PNH and commercialization activities related to SYFOVRE for GA.
-In addition, we expect our to continue to incur expenses to increase as we continue prioritize the research and ongoing development of systemic pegcetacoplan and seek marketing approval for, focus our product candidates research initiatives on high potential opportunities.
+Our corporate restructuring plan includes cost reduction initiatives that are expected to result in cost savings in the near-term.
+In connection with restructuring plan we We expect to continue incur expenses to support our ongoing commercial activities related to product manufacturing, marketing, sales and distribution of EMPAVELI for PNH and SYFOVRE for GA.
+In addition, we expect to continue to incur expenses as we prioritize the ongoing development of systemic pegcetacoplan and focus our research initiatives on high potential opportunities.

-We believe that our cash and cash equivalents as of June 30, 2023 September 30, 2023, along with cash anticipated to be generated from sales of EMPAVELI and SYFOVRE, as well as the remaining committed development reimbursement payment from Sobi, will enable us be sufficient to fund our current operating expenses and capital expenditure requirements into at least the first second quarter of 2025.
-We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
+We believe that our cash and cash equivalents as of September 30, 2023 March 31, 2024, along together with the cash anticipated to that we anticipate will be generated from sales of EMPAVELI and SYFOVRE as well as the remaining committed development reimbursement payment from Sobi, will be sufficient to fund our current projected operating expenses and capital expenditure requirements into for at least the second quarter next 12 months, as well as our anticipated longer-term cash requirements and obligations.
+Our expectations regarding our short-term and long-term funding requirements are based this estimate on assumptions that may prove to be wrong, and we may use our available need additional capital resources sooner than we currently expect. to fund our operating plans and capital expenditure requirements.

+Table of 2025.
+We have Contents

 We are devoting substantial resources to the building of a commercial infrastructure for SYFOVRE for GA.
-We are also devoting additional resources to the development of our product candidates.
+We are also devoting additional substantial resources to the development of our product candidates.
 We will need to seek additional funding to conduct these activities.
-Because of the numerous risks and uncertainties associated with the commercialization of EMPAVELI and SYFOVRE and development of other product candidates, and because the extent to which we may enter into collaborations with third parties for the development of these product candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
-Our future funding requirements will depend on many factors, including:
+Because of the numerous risks and uncertainties associated with the commercialization of EMPAVELI and SYFOVRE and development of other product candidates, and because the extent to which we may enter into collaborations with third parties for the development any of these product candidates activities is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research, development and development of our product candidates. commercialization.
+Our future funding requirements and long-term capital requirements will depend on many factors, including:

-- our ability to successfully commercialize and sell EMPAVELI and SYFOVRE in the United States; - the cost of and our ability to submit applications for regulatory approval outside of the United States and to build commercial infrastructure for SYFOVRE for GA in the United States and worldwide;
+- our ability to continue to successfully commercialize and sell EMPAVELI and SYFOVRE in the United States; - the cost of and our ability to submit applications for obtain regulatory approval approvals of SYFOVRE outside of the United States and continue to build a commercial infrastructure for SYFOVRE for GA in the United States and worldwide; - the cost of and our ability to effectively establish and maintain, the commercial infrastructure and manufacturing capabilities required to support the continued commercialization of EMPAVELI, systemic pegcetacoplan and SYFOVRE and any other products for which we receive marketing approval including product sales, medical affairs, marketing, manufacturing and distribution; - the scope, progress, timing, costs and results of clinical trials of, and research and preclinical development efforts for system pegcetacoplan, SYFOVRE and our other product candidates;

-- the cost of and our ability to effectively establish and maintain, the commercial infrastructure and manufacturing capabilities required to support the commercialization of EMPAVELI, systemic pegcetacoplan and SYFOVRE and all other products for which we receive marketing approval including product sales, medical affairs, marketing, manufacturing and distribution; - the scope, progress, timing, costs and results of clinical trials of, and research and preclinical development efforts for systemic pegcetacoplan, SYFOVRE and our other product candidates; - our ability to maintain a productive collaborative relationship with Sobi with respect to systemic pegcetacoplan, including our ability to achieve milestone payments under our agreement with Sobi; - our ability to identify additional collaborators for any of our product candidates and the terms and timing of any collaboration agreement that we may establish for the development and any commercialization of such product candidates; - the number and characteristics of future product candidates that we pursue and their development requirement
+- our ability to maintain a productive collaborative relationship with Sobi with respect to systemic pegcetacoplan, including our ability to achieve milestone payments under our agreement with Sobi; - our ability to identify additional collaborators for any of our product candidates and the terms and timing of any collaboration agreement that we may establish for the development and any commercialization of such product candidates; - the number and characteristics of future product candidates that we pursue and their development requirements;